Best & Worst Honda Fit Years

 The Best Years: 2011, 2012

-Both years earned the Best Overall Value award from Consumer Reports, reflecting a balance of quality, performance, and value.
+Both years snagged the Best Overall Value award from Consumer Reports, proving they weren’t just good—they were smart buys, too.

 The Worst Years: 2009, 2010, 2013